mathysgrapotte/py-nf/README.md

 * **Primary signal** – `onWorkflowOutput` provides the values emitted by `emit:` blocks and named workflow outputs.
 * **Secondary signal** – `onFilePublish` captures files that Nextflow publishes or that a process declares as `output: path`.
 Both callbacks arrive with Java objects (often nested lists/maps of `java.nio.file.Path`).
 * **Flattening rules** – `_flatten_paths` walks nested Python & Java containers and yields string paths.
-Strings are treated as leaf nodes so we don’t iterate character-by-character, and Java collections/iterables are handled via their respective iterators.
+Strings are treated as leaf nodes so we don't iterate character-by-character, and Java collections/iterables are handled via their respective iterators.
-* **Fallback** – If neither event produced paths (e.g. a custom plugin suppressed them), we fall back to scanning the work directory and return every non-hidden file under each task’s execution folder.
+* **Fallback** – If neither event produced paths (e.g. a custom plugin suppressed them), we fall back to scanning the work directory and return every non-hidden file under each task's execution folder.
 This mirrors the earlier prototype behaviour and guarantees backwards compatibility, even if it is noisier.

 ## Working with raw modules (.nf without `workflow {}`)